Luke Easter Park

 About the Location

-The park has a rich history dating back to 1900 when it was acquired by the City of Cleveland.
-It initially featured winding roads, two creeks, and several buildings, including a dance hall that was destroyed by fire in the late 1910s.
+When the City of Cleveland first acquired this land, it featured winding roads, two creeks, and several buildings - including a dance hall that unfortunately went up in flames in the late 1910s.

-In 1918, a portion of the park briefly served as an airport for about two years as part of an airmail route.
+Here's a fun fact: in 1918, part of the park briefly transformed into an airport for about two years as part of an airmail route.
+Talk about a career change!

-During the late 1920s and 1930s, Luke Easter Park was developed into Cleveland's largest recreational center.
-Many of its facilities were constructed in 1936 under the Works Progress Administration (WPA) program.
+The late 1920s and 1930s saw the park evolve into Cleveland's largest recreational center.
+Many of the facilities you'll see today were built in 1936 under the Works Progress Administration (WPA) program - a little piece of New Deal history right in Cleveland.

-The park holds cultural significance for Cleveland's African-American community, particularly residents of the adjacent Mount Pleasant neighborhood.
+More than just a place for recreation, the park holds deep cultural significance for Cleveland's African-American community, especially for those living in the adjacent Mount Pleasant neighborhood.

-Since 1971, it has been the site of an annual Congressional District Caucus Parade and Picnic, drawing large crowds and political figures.
-The park also hosts Cleveland's yearly African-American Family Festival.
+Since 1971, it has hosted the annual Congressional District Caucus Parade and Picnic, drawing crowds and political figures alike.
+It's also home to Cleveland's yearly African-American Family Festival and has been the backdrop for countless community celebrations for decades.

 All Features & Facilities